Lab9/python-qlient/README.md

-# Graphy: Python GraphQL Client
+# Qlient: Python GraphQL Client

 A fast and modern graphql client library designed with simplicity in mind.